Catholic Church in Georgia: Modern period

-Only after the granting of religious freedom during the Russian Revolution of 1905 did some Georgian Catholics resume the Byzantine Rite, without reaching the stage of having a particular church established for them.
+Only after the granting of religious freedom during the Russian Revolution of 1905 did some Georgian Catholics resume the Byzantine Rite, without reaching the stage of establishing a particular church for them.

-At the outbreak of the First World War, Georgian Catholics were some 50,000.
-About 40,000 of these were of Latin, the others were mainly Armenian Catholics.
-Canonically, they depended on the Latin Diocese of Tiraspol, which had its headquarters at Saratov on the Volga River.
+At the outbreak of the First World War, Georgian Catholics numbered about 50,000.
+About 40,000 of these were Latin Rite Catholics, while the remainder were mainly Armenian Catholics.
+Canonically, they were under the Latin Diocese of Tiraspol, headquartered in Saratov on the Volga River.

-In the brief period of Georgian independence between 1918 and 1921, some influential Georgian Orthodox expressed interest in reunification with the Holy See, and an envoy was sent from the Vatican in 1919 to examine the situation.
-As a result of the onset of the civil war and the Soviet invasion, this came to nothing.
+In the brief period of Georgian independence between 1918 and 1921, some influential Georgian Orthodox figures expressed interest in reunification with the Holy See, and a Vatican envoy was sent in 1919 to examine the situation.
+However, due to the onset of the Russian Civil War and the Soviet invasion of Georgia, this initiative came to nothing.

-In 1920, it was estimated that of 40,000 Catholics in Georgia, 32,000 were Latins and the remainder of the Armenian Catholics.
+In 1920, it was estimated that of 40,000 Catholics in Georgia, 32,000 were Latin Rite Catholics and the remainder were Armenian Catholics.

-According to Fr Christopher Zugger, nine Servite missionaries from Constantinople, headed by Exarch Shio Batmanishvili, came to the newly independent Democratic Republic of Georgia to permanently establish Catholicism of the Byzantine Rite in Old Georgian there, and by 1929 their faithful had grown to 8,000.
-Their mission came to an end with the arrests of Shio and his priests by the Soviet secret police in 1928, their imprisonment in the Gulag at Solovki prison camp, and their subsequent murder by Joseph Stalin's NKVD at Sandarmokh in 1937.
+According to Fr Christopher Zugger, nine Servite missionaries from Constantinople, led by Exarch Shio Batmanishvili, came to the newly independent Democratic Republic of Georgia to establish Byzantine Rite Catholicism in Old Georgian, and by 1929 their community had grown to 8,000.
+Their mission ended with the arrest of Shio and his priests by the Soviet secret police in 1928, their imprisonment in the Solovki prison camp, and their subsequent execution by the NKVD at Sandarmokh in 1937.

+From the 1980s onward, Catholic activity in Georgia became more prominent, and local believers began restoring and renovating closed or ruined churches.

+In June 1989, Mother Teresa visited Tbilisi, where she attended a liturgical service at Sioni Cathedral.
+During the visit, the Catholicos-Patriarch of All Georgia, Ilia II, awarded her an ecclesiastical order.
+While in Tbilisi, Mother Teresa also established a mission of her charitable congregation.

+On 8 November 1999, Pope John Paul II visited Georgia, including the capital Tbilisi.
+The visit was conducted at a high level and marked by large public attendance.
+At Svetitskhoveli Cathedral, Pope John Paul II and Patriarch Ilia II signed a joint peace appeal addressed to the world's religious leaders.
+Later that evening, the Pope visited the Church of St. Peter and St. Paul's Church, Tbilisi.

+From 30 September to 2 October 2016, Pope Francis visited Georgia.
+During the visit, he met with the then-President of Georgia, Giorgi Margvelashvili, and with Catholicos-Patriarch Ilia II.